8 classes, 45 minutes

 To begin I recommend going over what symmetry means and where we observe it in nature.
 We also look at some examples of symmetrical photos of animals and we walk through how to break the animal into basic shapes. (see owl example).
 We also talk about stylization as the goal of this project is to create a design based on an animal, not a realistic rendering.
 Knowing when to stop is key, leaving some of the geometry can be critical.

-If this is part of a lesson taught during Covid-19 remote learning, have students develop the left half and go over design including the horizontal center line in a black fine tip sharpie or black ballpoint pen and scan or photograph it.
-Bring it into editing program like online Pixlr and crop and then paint bucket the positive negative design.
-When done, expand the canvas board and copy, paste, transform (flip), invert and place the right half.
+If this is part of a lesson taught during Covid-19 remote learning, have students develop the left half and go over the design including the horizontal center line in a black fine-tip sharpie or black ballpoint pen, and scan or photograph it.
+Bring it into an editing program like online Pixlr and crop and then paint bucket the positive negative design.
+When done, expand the canvas board and copy, paste, transform (flip), invert, and place the right half.

 Author & Website/Blog